-Like a lot of people, I wasn’t aware that there was a week devoted to banned books.
+Like a lot of people, I wasn’t aware that there is a week devoted to banned books.
 There is.
-It runs between September 27 and October 1, which means you, like me, probably missed it.
+It’s this week, and it began Sunday and runs to September 24.

 According to the organization’s website, the Banned Books Week Coalition is a “national alliance of diverse organizations joined by a commitment to increase awareness of the annual celebration of the freedom to read.
 The Coalition seeks to engage various communities and inspire participation in Banned Books Week through education, advocacy, and the creation of programming about the problem of book censorship.”

 In today’s world of political correctness, where books like Huckleberry Finn and even the Holy Bible are sometimes prohibited, Banned Books Week calls attention to books that are forbidden, censored, redacted, or even edited to remove words or concepts that don’t fit a particular political or social narrative.
 For authors and journalists, that kind of behavior should be an abomination.
 It certainly is to me.

 Fiction is particularly susceptible to those who censor and ban books.
 Themes of politics, religion, morality (or immorality), and violence are the usual triggers for those who remove books from library shelves and bookstores.
 In today’s cyber-connected worldwide web, banning a book is not nearly as effective as it once was—at least not in the United States.

 You can find forbidden books with a click of your mouse on Amazon and in other e-book stores and download them in seconds into your e-reader.
 Of course, that is NOT the case in places like North Korea, China, Cuba, and other countries controlled by brutal dictators and rigid political ideologies.